-- a. information contained in Continuous Improvement Plans submitted by SU/SD's on behalf of their schools, including data reported to AOE as required by Section 2124 of this rule; - b.
-Other information necessary to meet state and federal accountability standards and requirements; and - c.
+- f. information contained in Continuous Improvement Plans submitted by SU/SDs on behalf of their schools, including data reported to AOE as required by Section 2124 of this rule; - g.
+Other information necessary to meet state and federal accountability standards and requirements; and - h.
 Written feedback and complaints that are submitted and SU/SD responses pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards.